In this article, we have covered –

 What is a Cloud-Native Application?

-Before we dive into understanding what cloud-native applications are, let us first brief you on what is Cloud-native.
-It is basically an approach to building and running applications that uses the advantages of the cloud computing delivery model.
+Before diving into understanding cloud-native applications, let us brief you on what cloud-native is.
+It is an approach to building and running applications that uses the advantages of the cloud computing delivery model.

 A program designed to function in a cloud computing architecture primarily hosted & run using a cloud framework is called a Cloud-Native Application.
-A native application is software developed to be used on a specific platform or device while cloud-native apps utilize the power of the internet & cloud computing model.
+A native application is software developed for use on a specific platform or device, while cloud-native apps utilize the power of the internet & cloud computing model.

-By using microservice architecture, cloud-native apps allocate resources to each service in use, hence creating a super flexible and adaptable system, thus promoting business agility.
-Cloud-native apps use shorter application lifecycles and are extremely resilient, manageable and observable.
+By using microservice architecture, cloud-native apps allocate resources to each service, creating a super flexible and adaptable system, thus promoting business agility.
+Cloud-native apps use shorter lifecycles and are highly resilient, manageable, and observable.

 How Does a Cloud-Native Application Architecture Work?

 With cloud-native apps, it is easy for applications to scale and reduce redundancy.
-Since these apps are hosted on multiple servers and locations, it is equipped to withstand any hardware failure.
+Since these apps are hosted on multiple servers and locations, they can withstand any hardware failure.

 What are the Key Principles of Cloud-Native Applications?